 Don't have your own bike yet or only want to use one occasionally?
 No problem.
-You can rent a "konrad", one of the 150 bikes available around the clock from one of the rental stations spread out across the city.
-And if you need to transport something heavier (like that new lamp or your new Monstera), you can rent one of the transport bikes with the big basket on the front.
-For using the rental bikes download the "mein konrad" App
+You can rent a "konrad", one of the 150 bikes available around the clock from one of the 15 rental stations spread out across the city.
+And if you need to transport something heavier (like that new sofa or fridge), you can rent one of the TINK transport bikes with the big basket on the front.
+For more information on these rentals, go to: www.stadtwerke-konstanz.de/en/bicy-cle/bicycle-rental-system/